Safe, Learning-Based MPC for Highway Driving under Lane-Change Uncertainty: A Distributionally Robust Approach: Introduction

 The controller then plans a trajectory assuming the worst-case probability distribution within this ambiguity set, resulting in a formulation equivalent to a risk-averse \ac{OCP} \cite{sopasakis_RiskaverseModelPredictive_2019,sopasakis_RiskaverseRiskconstrainedOptimal_2019}.
 Initially, all ambiguity sets are expected to contain (almost) all distributions (leading to a robust \ac{OCP}), whereas over time, the uncertainty on the estimated distributions decreases and accordingly, the conservatism of the corresponding control decisions is systematically reduced.

 In this work, we focus on the task of highway path planning, considering stochastic behavior of the surrounding vehicles (target vehicles).
 We model the target vehicle states as autonomous Markov jump systems; At every time step, the driver of the target vehicle makes a choice of semantically meaningful driving behaviors, which we refer to as the \emph{mode} of the system.
 In particular, each mode could correspond to a desired lane of the vehicle.
 Given the (randomly) selected mode, the continuous state of the vehicle is updated using a kinematic vehicle model.
-Repeating this over multiple time-steps yields a dynamically feasible state trajectory.
+Repeating this over multiple time-steps yields a {stochastic, yet} dynamically feasible state trajectory.

 The choice of this model class is motivated by the typical multimodal nature of distributions of vehicle trajectories on highways \cite{phan-minh_CoverNetMultimodalBehavior_2020}.
 Indeed, the majority of lateral position trajectories will be concentrated around the lane center lines, whereas only a small minority of trajectories will run along the separating lines between the lanes.

-By contrast, a Gaussian model, for instance, would typically assign the largest probability to the latter, as it will approximately correspond to the mean trajectory.
+By contrast, a Gaussian model, for instance, would typically assign the largest probability to the latter, as it will approximately correspond to the mean trajectory. { By contrast, many popular models for representing stochasticity in control systems, such as Gaussian processes, will fail to represent this bimodality. }

-Furthermore, under this model, the resulting optimal control problem can be represented on a scenario tree, which allows us to optimize over all causal closed-loop policies without requiring a parametric approximation, reducing conservatism with respect to alternative approaches, such as tube-based formulations or affine state-feedback parametrizations \cite{bonzanini_SafeLearningbasedModel_2020,summers_DistributionallyRobustSamplingBased_2018}.
+Furthermore, under this model, the resulting optimal control problem can be represented on a scenario tree, which allows us to optimize over all causal closed-loop policies without requiring a parametric approximation, reducing conservatism with respect to alternative approaches, such as tube-based formulations or affine state-feedback parametrization \cite{bonzanini_SafeLearningbasedModel_2020,summers_DistributionallyRobustSamplingBased_2018}.